 Councils face the challenge of delivering services to an ever-expectant public while waste businesses similarly need to meet customer needs and ensure a level of profit.

-Costs of these changes will be huge.
+Costs of meeting all this will be huge.
 Local authorities to some extent don’t have to worry for now.
 They are set to receive an income windfall from brand owners towards packaging recycling.

 But councils will be caught up in an overall switch to a more sustainable approach to waste management with a future move away from energy from waste.